-- Coconut Oil Alternatives: You can use another healthy fat instead of coconut oil if you’d like.
-Cocoa butter will yield a product that won't stand up as well to warmer temps, but it still tastes great.
+- Cocoa Butter Alternatives: You can use another healthy fat instead of coconut oil if you'd like.
+Coconut oil will yield a product that won't stand up as well to warmer temps, but it still tastes great.

 - Sweetener Options: Another healthy sweetener can be substituted instead of stevia.
 1/2 cup xylitol or other healthy sweetener will work, but you may need to use a different amount if using a liquid sweetener, so read this post for tips on substituting sweeteners.

 You can also use any healthy sweetener for the xylitol, you just may need a different amount if using a liquid.

 - Almond Butter Alternatives: You can substitute any nut or seed butter for the almond butter--using Homemade Pumpkin Seed Butter would make for a fun "green" treat for St. Patrick's Day.
 See this post for tips on making your own nut or seed butter.